The influential Sean O'Neill scored one of Blackrock's five goals in their Limerick Premier IHC win over Glenroe in Knocklong on Saturday

 Worse was to come for Glenroe just before the break as O'Kefffe finished his second goal to the net.

-However, led by the likes of the ever-dependable Richie McCarthy, who marshalled the defence impressively, Shane Lyons, Quilty, the lively O'Neill and Paudlie Leahy, the Rockies were full value for their 19-point interval advantage.
+However, led by the likes of the ever-dependable Richie McCarthy, who marshalled the defence impressively, Shane Lyons, Quilty, the lively O'Neill and Paudie Leahy, the Rockies were full value for their 19-point interval advantage.

 Glenroe, for whom Stephen Walsh impressed at centre half-back, were facing an uphill battle, despite playing with the aid of a stiff breeze in the second half.
 While they managed the opening two points after the restart through half-time substitute Mark O'Connell and a pointed free from their topscorer Darren Frewen, they lacked the scoring power to unduly trouble their opponents.